NoahY/q2a-admin-plus/README.rst

 --------
 Features
 --------
-- adds links to each plugin in admin
 - execute php commands from plugin page
+- adds "top" links to each plugin in admin

 ------------
 Installation